High Peak Indoor Bowling Association

 - All players should be present five minutes before the start of the session.
 A practice End may be played if time allows.

-- If a team is short of a player the first two bowlers will play three bowls.
+- When a team is short of a player the first two bowlers will each play three bowls.
 The total scored by the three players will be multiplied by three and divided by four.

 - Striking is not permitted.